 Candidates must complete separate applications for the DMD and PhD in Oral Sciences.
 Standard application procedures apply for both programs, with the exception that out-of-state applicants are accepted for the DMD/PhD.
-(Out-of-state applicants are not accepted for the straight DMD.)
 It is recommended that candidates apply to both the DMD and the PhD no later than November 1st for admission to the program for the following fall semester.
-To be considered, all candidates must contact Carolyn Feller in advance of the application.

 How to Apply

+To be considered for the PhD/DMD program, all candidates must express interest in writing and contact Dr. Herve Sroussi by September 1.
+Interested candidates must include a written statement regarding interest in the combined PhD/DMD degree program in their email to Dr. Sroussi.
 Complete the standard application procedures for both the DMD and the PhD programs.
 Note: DAT scores may be substituted for the GRE for applicants to both programs.
-To be considered for both programs, applicants must contact Carolyn Feller prior to the application.
+To be considered for both programs, applicants must also contact Ms. Ashley Burton prior to the application.
 Both applications must be completed no later than November 1st.

 Tuition & Fees